 Sony RX10 IV versus Panasonic G9

-The Sony Cyber-shot DSC-RX10 IV and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and November 2017.
+The Sony Cyber-shot DSC-RX10 IV and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2017 and November 2017.
 The RX10 IV is a fixed lens compact, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX10 IV) and a Four Thirds sensor.
+The cameras are based on an one-inch (RX10 IV) and a Four Thirds (G9) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Sony RX10 IV and the Panasonic G9 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX10 IV and the Panasonic G9 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the G9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the G9 and their specifications in the Micro Four Thirds Lens Catalog.